samplemaker/freefem_matlab_octave_plot/README.md

 The input arguments `S1..S3` contain x,y,z coordinates of three points defining the slicing plane.
 The output data `(BX,BY,BZ,BC)` and `(SX,SY,SZ,SC)` or the superposition of both `([SX BX],[SY BY],[SZ BZ],[SC BC])` can be plot with the `patch()` command.

 Note: The intersection [SX,SY,SZ,SC] which is consisting of a subset of tetrahedrons can be interpolated onto a rectangular grid (smoothing the cross section).
 The method used is a Barycentric Coordinate interpolation.
 To speed up the interpolation the interpolation routine is implemented in MEX and must be compiled before usage.
-In Octave this can be done by invoking the command `mkoctfile --mex -Wall fftet2gridfast.c`.
-For further informations see `./ffmatlib/fftet2gridfast.c`.
-The usage is
+You may have a look at the section "Notes on Compilation".

 ```Matlab
 [C] = fftet2gridfast(meshdata,X,Y,Z);